ComposableSecurity/SCSVS/README.md

 If you are the owner of a protocol or represent the business side of the project, you should schedule and delegate the following actions:
 * Ask other protocols teams that yours is integrated with for their SCSVS coverage report.
-* Check the **Security Health Factor** of your protocol by doing SCSVS coverage of all 3 chapters.
+* Check the **Compliance score** of your protocol by doing SCSVS coverage of all 3 chapters.

 ### As Auditor 🥷

 If you are an internal or external auditor of a protocol, you should schedule (and potentially delegate) the following actions:
 * Do a threat modeling session (as soon as possible) to identify potential threats and decide how to handle them.
 Use the output of Architect actions as partial input.
-* Just before the release, do the SCSVS coverage of all 3 chapters to get the **Security Health Factor** of your protocol.
+* Just before the release, do the SCSVS coverage of all 3 chapters to get the **Compliance score** of your protocol.
 * Add SCSVS coverage report to the protocol repository.

 ## Table of contents